Welcome to today's edition of the Rush 24-7 podcast.

 Evidence that suggests the frozen shield covering the immense islands survived the Earth's last period of global warming.

-What do you mean last period of global warming?
+What do you mean, last period of global warming?

-Why when was that?
+When was that?

-You just go in and out of the bathroom as many times as it takes.
+You just go in and out of the bathroom as many times as it takes would be the way to counter that.

-The findings published today in the journal science.
+The findings published today in the journal Science.

 What else would I just read that was published in the journal Science?

-That stupid survey on men and women talking, I think was published today in the Journal Science.
+That stupid survey on men and women talking, I think, was published today in the journal Science.

-I get a subscribe to this magazine.
+I got to subscribe to this magazine.

 I've been reading about this magazine.